Using vSphere Certificate Manager to Replace SSL Certificates

 Replace VMCA Certificate with a custom CA Certificate (use Option 2):

-• In this environment, you will replace the default VMCA Certificate and Key with a custom CA Certificate and Key from either an enterprise CA (like a Microsoft Windows CA) or a Commercial CA (Verisign, GoDaddy, etc.).
+• In this environment, replace the default VMCA Certificate and Key with a custom CA Certificate and Key from either an enterprise CA (like a Microsoft Windows CA) or a Commercial CA (Verisign, GoDaddy, etc.).

 • The VMCA will then be used to generate new vSphere certificates that will be signed by the previously imported custom CA Certificate and Key.